heikkilevanto/beertracker/manual.md

 ---

 ## Input fields
-The first part of the screen is the put area, where you can enter what beers you drink.
+The first part of the screen is the input area, where you can enter what beers you drink.
 Most of the fields start with default values.
 When you click on one, the value disappears, making it easier to type in a new value, especially on a phone.

+The first three input fields are normally not visible.
+There is a little up-arrow next to the comment box, clicking on that will show the fields.

 ### Date
 Usually you can leave this empty, the system defaults to the current date.
 If